shakesbeare/gb_lang/README.md

 It's also worth checking out [this](https://github.com/shakesbeare/gb_lang/tree/Rewrite) branch, which was the version I had before I began to use the *Writing an Interpreter in Go* version.
-I learned the most from this version and ultimately decided to rewrite it again only because I wanted to switch to a fancier Pratt-parser rather than my grammar-based parser of this version.
+I learned the most from this version and ultimately decided to rewrite it again only because I wanted to switch to a fancier Pratt-parser rather than the grammar-based parser of this version.

 # The future of Gb